Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 # Usage Guide

+This user guide covers more detailed instructions for Xperience By Kentico (XbyK) integration to Kentico Xperience 13 (KX 13) E-Commerce features to create E-Commerce solution on XbyK.

 ## Table of contents
 1. [Store API (Kentico Xperience 13)](#store-api-kentico-xperience-13)
 2. [K13 Ecommerce integration (Xperience by Kentico)](#k13-ecommerce-integration-in-xperience-by-kentico)